 Fear provides a protective purpose, alerting our bodies to the fact that we need to act quickly in order to protect ourselves.
 This is called the “Fight or Flight” response.
-The “fight or flight” response is a primitive and automatic reaction which prepares our body to “fight”, or to run away “flight” in the event of a perceived threat.
+The “fight or flight” response is a primitive and automatic reaction that prepares our body to “fight”, or to run away “flight” in the event of a perceived threat.
 This in dangerous circumstances is completely normal and could actually save your life.

-However with a phobia this fear is exaggerated.
+However, with a phobia, this fear is exaggerated.
 There is a perception of danger at a level far greater than that which actually exists.
 For example it is completely acceptable to be scared of a Doberman snarling at you but if you experience intense fear at the sight of a friendly little puppy you could potentially have a phobia of dogs.

 Fears in childhood years

 Lots of childhood fears such as being scared of the dark are completely natural and developed at specific ages.
 These forms of fears usually disappear as the child gets older.